How to read a scientific study

 While p = 0.01 is a significant result, so is p = 0.000001.
-So what information do smaller P-values offer us?
+So what information do smaller p-values offer us?
 All other things being equal, they give us greater confidence in the findings.
-In our example, a P-value of 0.000001 would give us greater confidence that Better Weight had a significant effect on weight change.
+In our example, a p-value of 0.000001 would give us greater confidence that Better Weight had a significant effect on weight change.
 But sometimes things aren’t equal between the experiments, making direct comparison between two experiment’s p-values tricky and sometimes downright invalid.

 Finally, we should mention that, though the most commonly used threshold of significance is 5% (p ≤ 0.05), some studies require greater certainty.
 For instance, for genetic epidemiologists to declare that a genetic association is statistically significant (say, to declare that a gene is associated with weight gain), the threshold of significance is usually set at 0.0000005% (p ≤ 0.000000005), which corresponds to getting all heads on 28 coin tosses.
 The probability of this happening is 0.00000003%.